influx6/Stub/README.md

 # Features
 	- produces simple,lightweight Objects capable of extending down their tree
 	- compatible with Nodejs
-	- easily extended directly or through an ExtensionManager(https://github.com/influx6/ExtensionManager.js)
+	- easily extendable directly or through an ExtensionManager(https://github.com/influx6/ExtensionManager.js)
 	- comes with predefined,usable extensions(Callbacks,Events,Promise,Utility extensions).

 # Extensions
-	- stub.callbacks: An extension that provides a standard callback api for evented/pub-sub event triggering mechanisms with flags of added functionality
+	- stub.callbacks: An extension that provides a standard callback api for evented/pub-sub event triggering mechanisms with flags for added functionality
 	- stub.events: An extension which uses stub.callbacks to provide a standard Pub-Sub pattern with the off,on and emit call styles.
-	- stub.promises: A standard Promise A spec promise extension.
+	- stub.promises: A standard Promise A spec.
 	- stub.su: a standard utility belt extension with about 58 shims on standard and non-standard functions.